If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 The Acolyte backstage photo

-For those looking for more adult fare, the High Republic era will also be the setting for The Acolyte, a Disney+ series currently in production, which takes place roughly 100 years before The Phantom Menace.
-Once released, it is expected to mark the filmed story set the furthest back in the Star Wars timeline.
+For those looking for more adult fare, a century later in the High Republic era sees the events of The Acolyte, unfold.
+The latest live-action Star Wars show takes place roughly 100 years before The Phantom Menace.

 The Fall of the Jedi - 32 BBY to 19 BBY